 In all, there are 68 crossings in Broward.

-All Aboard Florida, a subsidiary of Florida East Coast Industries (FECI), is seeking a federal loan for the $1.5 billion needed to upgrade its tracks, purchase the train cars and build train stations in Miami, Fort Lauderdale, West Palm Beach and Orlando.
+All Aboard Florida, a project of Florida East Coast Industries (FECI), is seeking a federal loan for the $1.5 billion needed to upgrade its tracks and purchase other infrastructure.
+The company will build train stations in Miami, Fort Lauderdale and West Palm Beach.
+Gov. Rick Scott recently pledged up to $215 million in state money to build a new Orlando rail station that would serve All Aboard Florida.
 FECI Executive Vice President Jose Gonzalez promises a three-hour ride from Miami to Orlando.

 They hope to have trains rolling as early as next year.

-The [passenger] trains will average 79 miles per hour overall speed, Gonzalez said.
-He added that speeds will be higher, up to 110 miles per hour, in rural areas.
-Freight trains also owned by FECI will travel along a second set of tracks, which will be restored, on the old Flagler Railroad bed at slower speeds, he told the Fort Lauderdale City Commission during its conference meeting on April 1.
+Gonzalez said the passenger trains will average 79 miles per hour overall, but travel well over 100 mph in rural areas.
+Freight trains owned by the Florida East Coast Railway, an FECI affiliate, will travel along a parallel set of tracks, which will be restored, on the old Flagler Railroad bed at slower speeds, he told the Fort Lauderdale City Commission during its conference meeting on April 1.

-Thats 16 round trips a day.
-All Aboard Floridas website says it expects that about three of every four of its future customers will be leisure travelers, whether thats a couple taking a weekend trip, or a family of four visiting from an international destination.
-It cites a 2012 ridership study found that people take more than 50 million trips between South Florida and Central Florida.
+That’s 16 round trips a day.
+All Aboard Florida’s website says it expects that about three of every four of its future customers will be leisure travelers, “whether that’s a couple taking a weekend trip, or a family of four visiting from an international destination.”
+It cites a 2012 ridership study, which found that people take more than 50 million trips between South Florida and Central Florida.

 More than 350 roads cross the tracks between Miami and Cocoa, at which point the train will turn west to Orlando.
 Each crossing that remains open requires safety upgrades, which Gonzalez said his company would pay.